 Read more about UnAmerica here and order it on Amazon US or UK.

 During 2013 Momus created a series of 18 one-hour radiophonic programmes for Newcastle radio station BasicFM entitled Hearspool.
-Mesmeric, evocative, made in the tradition of German neue hoerspiel, the programmes can still be heard on demand:
+Mesmeric, evocative, made in the tradition of German neue hoerspiel, the programmes resumed in 2016 and can be heard on demand:

 Hearspool 1: George Apollo